 You may also find that you have some water retention which can make you look and feel bloated.
 This isn’t quite the same as actually being bloated but the term bloated is often used interchangeably for water retention and being bloated due to issues in the digestive tract.
 Eating too much salt, not drinking enough water, and hormonal fluctuations are the most common culprits.

 While you can use medication to reduce bloating and doctors can prescribe diuretics to get rid of the water retention, these can have side effects.
 You can use a better and more natural method that takes care of both types of these issues.
-For centuries, experts in natural or alternative medicine have been recommending green tea for bloating and with good reason.
+For centuries, experts in natural or alternative medicine have been recommending green tea for bloating and with good reason due to its many health benefits.

 How Does Green Tea Help With Bloating?